Jonathanyu2014/SID/README.md

 Introduction
 ==================
-Specific Insertions Detector (SID) is a Perl program to detect non-reference human transposon insertion.
-Through discordant reads detection and reads clustering, it could detect non-reference RIPs easily and quickly.
+Specific Insertions Detector (SID) is a program to detect non-reference human transposon insertion.
+It is compiled in Perl and includes two steps, discordant reads detection and reads clustering.
+Generally, the first step collects informative reads and generates other necessary files, while the second step discovers the specific insertion sites and exports the final results into a plain text.

 Memory requirement
 ==================
-In the first step, SID consumes less than 1GB memory.
+In the first step, SID usually consumes less than 1GB memory.
 While its peak usage of memory could up to 30GB with one thread using 30-70X whole genome sequencing data of human in the second step.

 Dependent softwares